Cover image for blog title on how to become a better self-taught artist

 Assess current state to determine future outcomes towards vision

-Go through the list of questions.
-Once you have noted the specific things that you desire to improve, these then become your learning needs.
+Once you’ve answered the questions and noted specific things that you want to improve, these then become your learning needs.

-If looking to become a self-employed artist – what other gaps in skills or knowledge need to be addressed in order to earn a sustainable income with your art?
+If looking to become a self-employed artist – what other gaps in skills or knowledge need to be addressed to earn a sustainable income with your art?

 Your answers to these questions will then provide direction for setting specific learning goals.